topicuskeyhub/aws-keyhub/README.md

 ## FAQ
 #### How is my KeyHub password stored?
 Your password is no longer stored in version 2 of this tool.
-It does store a temporary OIDC access token.
+It does store a refresh token.

 #### Where is the configuration stored?
 The configuration is stored in ```~/.aws-keyhub/config-v2.json```